eldenvolt/tock/README.md

    [![Download](https://img.shields.io/github/v/release/edelstone/tock?label=Download&logo=apple&style=for-the-badge&color=5865f2)](https://github.com/edelstone/tock/releases/latest/download/Tock.dmg)

 2. Drag `Tock.app` to `/Applications`.
-3. If macOS warns that the app is damaged or can’t be opened (Gatekeeper), this is usually due to the quarantine flag on apps downloaded outside the App Store.
-You can remove it for Tock only by running:
+3. If macOS warns that the app is damaged or can’t be opened (Gatekeeper), this is usually due to the quarantine flag applied to apps downloaded outside the App Store.
+You can remove the flag for Tock only by running:

    ```bash
    xattr -dr com.apple.quarantine /Applications/Tock.app